surfergrl/bica-surf-club/README.md

 The Events page is organised to allow people to find suitable activities.
 Text appears in expandable sections with meaningful headings.

-The Sign Up page invites comments and allows users to sign up to the club.
+The Sign Up page allows users to sign up to the club and ask for more information.
 This directly meets the last two aims of the site.

+The website is in Welsh and English, to be welcoming to all surfers, and to meet the criteria for community sport funding.

+Validation

 Horizontal navigation bar code via this tutorial: https://www.w3schools.com/css/css_navbar_horizontal.asp